 2. Contacting Finance Institution or Agency You Could Have Interacted With

 Financial institutions or agencies you could have interacted with either for license application or bank account opening is another option you can use in trying to access your Tax ID number.
 In this case, you can contact the institutions to secure your Tax ID number.

 Contacting the institutions to secure your EIN is integral in securing your accounts from being accessed by unscrupulous individuals.

 Alternatively, review copies of earlier bank or tax returns to have access to your EIN.
 Earlier forms you could have filed and submitted should have your EIN.

 Should you gain access to earlier filed forms, rest assured that you will get your lost EIN that is usually noted down on those forms before submission.

 3. Seek Help From the Internal Revenue Service IRS

-If you aren’t able to access your Tax ID number through the options given above, you can opt to contact the IRS for quick assistance.
-Make a call to the IRS during normal working hours.
-7.00am-7.00pm through Tax line 800-829-4933.
+If you aren’t able to access your Tax ID number through the options given above, you can opt to call the IRS for quick assistance.
+Call the IRS during normal working hours.
+7.00am-7.00pm through the Business Specialty Tax line 800-829-4933.

 Ensure you contact the IRS between Monday – Friday.
 The IRS Tax service agent will ask a few questions to ascertain whether you are the rightful owner of the TaxID before providing the number to you via the phone.